ColorCookie-dev/porsmo/README.md

   - [X] Work timer
   - [X] Sessions (rounds of 4 block)
   - [X] Stopwatch after the end of a mode to show exceeding time
-- [ ] Stopwatch after the end of timer to show exceeding time ** Someday
+- [X] Stopwatch after the end of timer to show exceeding time
+- Some more refactoring
+  - [ ] Refactoring of ui modules in porsmo binary
+  - [ ] Refactoring of parameters of show\_counter into a struct
+## Someday
 - [ ] make the countdown not run longer when it ends
   - Not possible now as the timer won't exit when the it ends
   - it will continue counting excess time